Create a focal point with the perfect fireplace

 There are other potential drawbacks to a wood fire besides the general inefficiency.
 Sparks leaping out from an open fireplace can injure you or catch fire, for one thing.
 A wood fireplace is also unquestionably messy, generating large quantities of ash and soot—unburned carbon leftovers from the combustion process—which necessitate regular cleaning of both the firebox and chimney.

-Heavy coatings of soot and creosote, a tarry byproduct of incomplete combustion, can hamper airflow in the fireplace and chimney, diminishing draft and making it hard to keep a fire going; in a vicious cycle, this can lead to more draft-constricting deposits, in addition to excess smokiness.
+Heavy coatings of soot and creosote, a tarry byproduct of incomplete combustion, can hamper airflow in indoor fireplaces and chimney, diminishing draft and making it hard to keep a fire going; in a vicious cycle, this can lead to more draft-constricting deposits, in addition to excess smokiness.
 Creosote buildup inside the flue can also ignite to cause chimney fires: a major hazard, needless to say.

 Both to ensure a good draft and minimize the chance of a chimney blaze, it’s important to have your chimney inspected and swept on a regular basis.
 Burning well-seasoned wood—firewood that’s sat and dried for at least six months and ideally a year or more—is crucial.
 Hardwood logs generate more heat and generally result in less creosote accumulation than softwoods, which aren’t as appropriate for burning in an indoor fireplace.